 Garland is a relatively large city located in the state of Texas.
 With a population of 236,897 people and 45 constituent neighborhoods, Garland is the 12th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Garland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Garland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Garland is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Garland who work in office and administrative support (14.81%), sales jobs (10.56%), and food service (6.65%).

 Also of interest is that Garland has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Garland are slightly better educated than the national average of 21.84% for all cities and towns, with 21.40% of adults in Garland having a bachelor's degree or advanced degree.
+The education level of Garland citizens is a little higher than the average for US cities and towns: 21.40% of adults in Garland have at least a bachelor's degree.

 The per capita income in Garland in 2010 was $21,465, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,860 for a family of four.
 However, Garland contains both very wealthy and poor people as well.